akrav/binding.repl/README.md

 __NOTES__

-_CAVAETS_
+_CONFIGURATION_

-Ripl and Pry can be customized by passing a set of key-value pairs but IRB cannot. ripl can be invoked with options that are forwarded to `Ripl.start(…)`:
+ripl and pry can be customized by passing a set of key-value pairs but IRB isn't as straight forward to configure and I haven't implemented any customization options for it yet.

+ripl can be invoked with options that are forwarded to `Ripl.start(…)`:

 ```ruby
 class Foo